pibuxd/competitive-programming/README.md

 # Algorithmics stuff

-These are my solutions from the following websites:
+## These are my solutions from the following content

-## Table of Contents

 - ***[CFORC](https://codeforces.com/)***
 solutions from "Codeforces"